 The truth is 90% of women will experience menstrual pain but how much pain is too much?
 Mild cramping, bloating is the norm, but crippling cramps, heavy bleeding that drastically affect your quality of life should not be ignored.

-Conditions known to cause period pain:
+Conditions that are known to cause period pain:

 A gynaecological condition of which the tissue that is part of the lining of the womb grows outside of the womb in the tummy, on the ovaries, bladder, and other areas.
 The primary symptom of which is pelvic pain, often associated with period pain.
-Endometriosis is usually diagnosed on laparoscopy and treated with hormones or surgery.
+Endometriosis is usually diagnosed through laparoscopy and treated with hormones or surgery.

 To find out more, please visit Endometriosis Treatment